One Financial Center

-Bill has substantial experience in the energy and mining industries, particularly with respect to exploration and production in emerging markets in Africa and Asia.
-As Governor, he deregulated the electric industry, setting a model for other US states to introduce competition and market mechanisms.
+During his term as Governor, Bill deregulated the electric industry, setting a model for other US states to introduce competition and market mechanisms.
 He mandated the use of natural gas as fuel for government bus fleets, and was an early proponent of the development of hybrid electric vehicles.

 Bill is an active member of the Council on Foreign Relations in New York and Washington, DC, and served by appointment of the President on the US Holocaust Memorial Council.

 Bill also serves as an associate member of the InterAction Council, a working society of former heads of state from throughout the world, which convenes annually to consider and report on issues of global concern such as water, food, energy, natural resources, and religious sectarianism.